Skip to content

 Helping homebuyers and homeowners get ahead of rising interest rates.

 With that in mind, Consolidated Credit’s housing team is here to help.
-Whether you’re looking to buy a new home, or refinance the one you’re in, Consolidated Credit’s housing team has answers.
+Whether you’re looking to buy a new home or refinance the one you’re in, Consolidated Credit’s housing team has answers.
 We also have a number of programs and upcoming events that can help you, too.
 To speak with a housing counselor today for free, please give us a call at 1-800-435-2261.

 Understanding the cost of buying or refinancing a home

-Rising costs for homebuyers
+Costs for homebuyers

 Common costs for buying a home:

-Rising costs to refinance
+Costs to refinance

 Common costs for refinancing a home: